San Diego Juvenile Detention Sexual Abuse Lawsuits

 How Do I Begin a Sexual Abuse Lawsuit Against a Juvenile Facility in California?

-At Injury Lawyer Team, we have extensive experience representing survivors of institutional sexual abuse across California.
-Our attorneys understand the sensitive nature of these cases and are committed to helping you seek justice with compassion and discretion.
-Our law firm works on a contingency fee basis, which means you pay nothing unless we win compensation for you.To speak with a trusted California sexual abuse lawyer, call (866) 757-6452 or fill out our contact form.
-You don’t have to face this alone.
-We’re here to help.
+At Injury Lawyer Team, we have extensive experience representing survivors of institutional abuse across California.
+Our sexual abuse attorneys understand the sensitive nature of these cases and are committed to helping you seek justice with compassion and discretion.
+Our firm works on a contingency-fee basis, meaning you pay nothing unless we secure compensation for you.